 Las Vegas is a popular wedding spot, and for very good reason: iconic chapels, speedy marriage licenses, and out-of-this-world venues.
-Whether your heart is set on a minimony (with 10 people or less), a micro wedding (up to 50 guests) or you’re planning an elopement, there’s a Vegas ceremony with your name on it.
+Whether your heart is set on a minimony (with 10 people or less), a micro wedding (up to 50 guests), a larger bash (the current maximum capacity for events in the state of Nevada is 250 people), or an elopement for just the two of you, there’s a Vegas ceremony with your name on it.

 Thinking of getting married in Sin City?
-Here’s what you need to know right now, according to the experts.
+Here's what you need to know, according to the experts.

-Currently, for your safety, the County Clerk is asking all couples who want to get married in Las Vegas to start by pre-registering for their marriage license on their website.
-From there, it’s a quick trip to the bureau (located at 201 E Clark Ave, Las Vegas, NV 89101) and with that license in hand, you can legally marry anywhere with a licensed officiant,” Reverend Garcia continues.
+Currently, the County Clerk is asking all couples who want to get married in Las Vegas to start by pre-registering for their marriage license on their website.
+From there, it’s a quick trip to the bureau (located at 201 E Clark Ave, Las Vegas, NV, 89101) and with that license in hand, you can legally marry anywhere with a licensed officiant,” Reverend Garcia continues.